-Again, it is a good idea to label which direction is "off:" Usually the rule "tighty righty/ lefty loosey" as accurate.
+Again, it is a good idea to label which direction is "OFF."
+Usually the rule "tighty righty/ lefty loosey" is accurate.
 Use the fixture stop valves when it is clear that the water is coming from that specific source.
 The rest of your home will still have water in these situations.

 Of course, preventing problems in the first place is just as important as knowing what to do when one arises.
 One of the biggest factors leading to a burst line is a pipe or pipes that have frozen.
 To avoid frozen pipes, the first step is to ensure that your pipes, especially the pipes along an outer wall of your home, are properly insulated.
 Fortunately, insulating pipes is a fairly simple task.
 There are three main ways to insulate your pipes: self-stick insulation tape, tube foam insulation or heat tape.
 All three are available at your local Home Depot, Lowes or other hardware store.

 Self-stick pipe insulating tape can be purchased at any hardware store.
 Simply spiral the tape around your pipes to cover them adequately.
-Trim with scissors and wha-la: your pipes are insulated.
+Trim with scissors and voila—your pipes are insulated.

 Tube foam sleeves can also be purchased at any hardware store.
 Choose from fiberglass, wool-felt or plastic foam sleeves.
 Cut and customize them to fit longer pipes, then seal the gaps with insulating tape or duct tape.

 The third choice, heat tape, is a bit more involved because it must be plugged into an electric outlet.
 Heat tape is good for pipes which are exposed to extremely cold conditions such as external pipes or those in uninsulated outer walls.
 Wrap the tape in a spiral around the pipe and then plug it into an outlet.
 Many heat tapes can be pre-programmed to turn on automatically at a certain temperature.